FOSSEE/learn_django/tutorial_4_django_views_templates/slides.md

         url(r'^$', views.index, name='index'),
     ]

-  - Now change the /myproject/urls.py so that the project knows which urls file to call
+Now change the /myproject/urls.py so that the project knows which urls file to call

-  - This is called the URL Dispatcher
+This is called the URL Dispatcher

     # /myproject/urls.py
-  from django.conf.urls import include, url from django.contrib import admin
+    from django.conf.urls import include, url
+    from django.contrib import admin

     urlpatterns = [
         url(r'^admin/', admin.site.urls),
         url(r'^blog/', include('blog.urls')), # Add this line
     ]

   - Run the django server using command:
       - python manage.py runserver

-  - **Note to Narrator**: Show the web browser to the user
+  - **Narrator Note**: Show the web browser to the user

  Slide 6